Lincoln (novel): Themes

 The central thematic development is the reinterpretation of the idealistic, sentimental ‘Honest Abe.’
 Vidal depicts a politically cunning, dictatorial leader whose primary motivation was not the liberation of African American slaves nor adherence to the Constitution, but the preservation of the Union.
 Vidal even goes far enough to contend that Lincoln held an unshaken belief of white superiority and was willing to 'bend the Constitution,' although this has been significantly criticised.
 Vidal believes that it was Lincoln's willingness to act unilaterally and suspend democratic principles such as habeas corpus that allowed him to succeed in his unflinching pursuit of unification.
 He jailed hostile newspaper editors, political opponents and even employed the Secret Service to inspect private communications.

 Vidal follows the complex politics of the cabinet and congress.
 Initially, Lincoln faces political opponents who constantly doubt and undermine his leadership.
 Indeed, many of Congressman viewed Lincoln as mild-mannered and weak.
 However, as the novel progresses, the reader comes to understand that Lincoln purposely and cleverly masks his true emotions.
 Vidal contends that Lincoln's greatest leadership quality is his introverted nature.
 Dealing with treacherous politicians, arrogant generals and critics, Lincoln was shrewd and cunning to masterfully navigate the United States to unification as a Republic.
 Despite the incompetent military strategists and petty, squabbling politicians, Lincoln was aware that his primary goal was to hold the North together for as long as possible.
 This was because the battle was one of attrition and Lincoln knew that the South's smaller population would be exhausted first.

 Ultimately, even Lincoln's political rivalries come to respect his leadership.
 William Seward, once a fierce opponent and underminer of Lincoln transforms into a devoted servant.

 There were also shortcomings of Lincoln.
 He is depicted as hopelessly naive in dealing with the remarkable costs of financing the war and dealing with the US Treasury.
 He also struggles as a father.
 His son, Robert, confides in Hay and reveals that he feels neglected.
 He comes to resent his father's political ambition that caused him to be so preoccupied and distant.
-His wife's mood swings and insatiable spending further challenge Lincoln's stoicism, however whilst the marriage is turbulent. the two seem to share a strong bond.
+His wife's mood swings and insatiable spending further challenge Lincoln's stoicism; whilst the marriage is turbulent, the two seem to share a strong bond.

 With frequent light-hearted ‘outlandish’ anecdotes and humour, Vidal sought to also explore the human side of Lincoln.
 Vidal perceived Lincoln's humour as a necessity to dealing with his many great burdens.